The Finnish Club in Ottawa

 The main focus of the club was to practise speaking Finnish and to share information about Finland and about events of interest happening in Ottawa and in Canada.
 Other than that the club has hosted Finnish authors, lectures and courses (making Karelian pies and sowing traditional Finnish dresses) and picnics in the summer time.
 Finnish holidays are always celebrated with appropriate songs, poems and stories.
 Individual members have received flowers or other tokens in their joys and/ or sorrows.
 The club meets on the first Friday of the month between October and June, except in January.
 The amount of members is typically about thirty.

 The club’s Finnish library holds hundreds of copies of Finnish literature, some of which were received through a membership to the Finnish Foundation and some as donations from past or current members.
 The library is open for lending during the meetings or at other times per agreement.
 Finnish magazines are also available.

-Since 2009 the meetings have been held at Mrs. Raija Hilska’s home at 3016 McCarthy Road.
+Since 2009 the meetings have been held at Mrs. Raija Hilska’s home.

 Everyone is welcome to the meetings; the more the merrier.
 It is customary to bring something to share for the coffee table; salty or sweet.
 The host Raija will set the table and offer coffee.
 Also a donation of $2 is expected for attending the meeting.
 The funds will go towards running the club, the yearly subscription to the Finnish Foundation and the occasional flowers sent for special occasions.

-For more information please feel free to contact Raija Hilska at email@example.com.
+For more information and the address please feel free to contact Raija Hilska at firstname.lastname@example.org.